Institute-for-ReWriting-World-History/the1854project/README.md

 ## Author's Note

-Preceding each chapter is a transcription of the word in question the original script,  followed by a transliteration of the Word in ISO Latin 1 in italics, followed and a brief definition (translation) of the Word in English in parentheses.
+Each chapter begins with a transcription of the word in question the original script, followed by a transliteration of the Word in ISO Latin 1 in italics, followed and a brief definition (translation) of the Word in English in parentheses.

 ## A Note About This Book